 Lou Ronna works with all the Prison Advisors, volunteers across the US that run the courses in the prisons and jails.
 Her strength is networking with church/prison leaders across the country to promote additional courses and helping to supply them with information, resources, and prayer.
 Her main focus is continually building those relationships.

-Her passion is that every inmate, juvenile or anyone those serving time in jail would have a chance to explore the meaning of life through the Alpha course.
+Her passion is that every inmate, juvenile or anyone who’s serving time in jail would have a chance to explore the meaning of life through the Alpha course.

-She lives in Missouri with her husband Jack and has been with Alpha Prisons for over ten years.
+She lives in Missouri with her husband Jack and has been with Alpha Prisons for over eleven years.
 As Jack Cowley says: "She our glue that keeps us together!"